Can A Car Have A Clean Title With An Accident?

 When a vehicle is involved in an accident, it may suffer damage that can be repaired or result in it being declared a total loss.
 If the repairs are made, the car can still have a clean title, but this will depend on several factors.

-Read More: What To Do After A Car Accident In Houston?
+Read More: Can A Car Accident Cause Constipation?

 Factors That Determine a Clean Title